 This Netflix original lets viewers experience different foods from France, and highlights how some chef’s are pushing the limits of fine dining.
 France has a rich history when it comes to food, but tune into this cooking show on Netflix to see how that’s all changing.

-Restaurant Australia (2015)
+8. Restaurant Australia

 In this cooking show on Netflix, three chefs come together to create amazing cuisine with the best ingredients that are found right there in Australia; their goal is to serve a meal to 250 international guests and give them an idea of what Australian food and culture is like.

-Testing the Menu (2013)
+9. Testing the Menu

 Nic Watt, is an acclaimed chef who cares what his customers think.
 In this one season series, he creates dishes, then takes them to the streets to be critiqued by people.
 He then adjusts them based on what the different opinions were.

-Steak Revolution (2014)
+10. Steak Revolution

 In this documentary, two traveling foodies are on a mission to find the best steak in the world.
 Along the way, they talk to chefs, farmers, and butchers about what makes the steak stand out from the rest.
 So if you’re a meat lover and documentaries are more your thing, then this is a great Netflix option for you!

-Jiro Dreams of Sushi (2011)
+11. Jiro Dreams of Sushi

 Sushi is an art, and these chefs have it mastered!
 This documentary is about a chef whose legendary sushi plates cost $300.
 The restaurant is a favorite of Tokyo foodies, and this will give you a glimpse into how amazing (and expensive) the art of sushi really is.

-The Wild Chef (2010)
+12. The Wild Chef

 This cooking show is unlike any other cooking show out there!
 Quebec chef Martin Picard turns unusual ingredients, such as moose and muskrat, into delicacies.
 He shows viewers that you really can use anything while cooking.
-Enjoy these two seasons and get inspired with the ingredients you have!

-Street Food (2012)
+13. Street Food

 Fancy restaurants are nice and all, but sometimes you can’t truly experience the best food until you head to the streets.
 Street Food takes their viewers on a trip around the world as they discover the best food on the streets!

-14. Hungry for Change (2012)
+14. Hungry for Change

 Many people have struggled with their weight, and with all of the weight loss programs in the world, we wonder why this is still a problem?
 This documentary might clear some things up of you.
 It exposes some of the problems with diets and weight loss programs that in the end keep their customers coming back for more.

-The Kids Menu (2015)
+15. The Kids Menu

 Contrary to most of our beliefs, if kids are informed and have the choice, they’ll most likely choose healthier options!
 This documentary explains and shows the viewer this process, and could be very helpful when it comes to understanding how to deal with childhood obesity.

-The Search for General Tso (2014)
+16. The Search for General Tso

 We’ve all heard of General Tso’s chicken dish, and most of us have probably had it numerous times.
 But do you actually know where it came from?
 This documentary explores the origins of the famous Chinese dish and how it came to be.

-Forks Over Knives (2011)
+17. Forks Over Knives

 We all know that processed foods aren’t the best for us, but do we actually know how bad they really are?
 In this documentary two food scientists dive in and reveal why they’re so unhealthy for us.
 They also explain the proper, and natural, alternatives!
-This documentary is a great option for anyone to watch and learn from.

-Forks Over Knives Presents: The Engine 2 Kitchen Rescue (2011)
+18. The Engine 2 Kitchen Rescue

 Most families consider themselves healthy eaters, however a lot of foods can be misleading.
 Rip Esselstyn, a fit firefighter, explains to families what’s wrong with the normal american diet and how they can improve their food choices for a better quality of life.

 Have you ever wondered what it’s like to critique food for a living?
 Well that’s exactly what these food bloggers do.
 Experience their world in this documentary, and travel the world to the finest eateries.

 20. Fannie’s Last Supper

 Have you ever been interested in what food was like in the past?
 In this documentary, America’s Test Kitchen head chef Erin McMurrer and Chris Kimball recreate a meal from the 19th century.
 Specifically, a 12 course meal from 1896 in Fannie Farmer’s cookbook.

-21. I’ll Have What Phil’s Having (2015)
+21. I’ll Have What Phil’s Having

 Phil Rosenthal, also known as the creator of Everybody Loves Raymond, has an inner foodie.
 Join him for this one season as he travels around the world, discovering the many tastes of different cultures.

-Sushi: The Global Catch (2012)
+22. Sushi: The Global Catch

 Sushi, a Japanese favorite, has a long and rich history.
 In this documentary, you’ll learn about how it started out on the streets of Japan, and grew to be the extremely popular international dish that it is today!

 23. Food Matters

 Everyone knows that it’s important to eat a balanced diet, but how much impact could healthy foods actually have on you?
 According to some scientists, healthy eating is the key to a healthy life.
 Some even suggest that some of modern medicine’s “cures” might actually be the problem.

-Anthony Bourdain: A Cook’s Tour (2003)
+25. Anthony Bourdain: A Cook’s Tour

 Last but not least, is another cooking show that has a lot to do with cultures around the world.
 Chef Anthony Bourdain travels around the world, visiting food meccas and learning from their techniques.
 If you’re looking to add a little flare to your meals, you might be able to learn something from these worldwide chefs too!